-We take a look over the timeline followed by the novel coronavirus outbreak that has claimed hundreds of lives since the first cases emerged in the Chinese city of Wuhan in December 2019
+We take a look over the timeline followed by the novel coronavirus outbreak that has triggered a global crisis since the first cases emerged in the Chinese city of Wuhan in December 2019

 The Covid-19 virus has already overtaken previous outbreaks such as SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome) in terms of both confirmed cases and worldwide death toll.

-We take a look at how the infection has spread across the world, and what global health authorities are doing to halt its progress.
+We take a look at how the infection has spread across the world, and what international health authorities are doing to halt its progress.

 Novel coronavirus timeline

 The first people with symptoms of a new flu-like illness are identified in Wuhan, China — but little is known about the cause or the threat to public health.
 These cases aren’t disclosed for several weeks.

 Chinese doctor Li Wenliang warns colleagues about a new coronavirus strain via social media platform WeChat.
 He later becomes a whistleblower, with his warnings shared publicly.

 31 December 2019: China alerts the WHO to pneumonia scare